in developing nanotube based multi-beam X-ray (MBX) tubes

 It has a wide range of applications from medical imaging to security screening.

-- Field emission: local electric field strength high enough to extract electrons from emitters
+- Field emission: local electric field strength high enough to extract electrons from NT emitters

 - No thermal risks